abbas-taher/decision-tree-algorithm-example/README.md

       - non-surfacing = 1
       - flippers = 1

 This test runs along the right most branch of the tree and terminates at the yes node at the bottom.
 Overall using a decision-tree is simple, you take any data record and start traversing the tree based on the values of the feature columns.
-For example, the 7th data records:
+For example, the two features of the 7th data records:

-    [0, 0, 'maybe']
+    [0, 0, 'maybe']   # 7th data records
+    non-surfacing = 0 ; flippers =0
+    isFish = maybe

 is traversed using the left most branch of the tree because both of its columns are False (0).
+In this case the terminating node is maybe

 ## Creating Decsion Tree: How machine learning algorithm works
 following manner: